 - 6. On the Choose Backup Location page, do one of the following: - To restore from a backup in a vault, select Vault.
 Specify the IP address or hostname (if DNS is available) of the vault.
-Specify the vault account, username and password used for the backup. - To specify port, reconnection and encryption options, click Advanced Settings.
+Specify the vault account, username and password used for the backup.
+To specify port, reconnection and encryption options, click Advanced Settings.
 In the Advanced Settings dialog box, specify settings and then click OK. - Note: If System Restore cannot connect to the vault, open a command prompt and ping the vault server.
 If you cannot ping the vault server, run the ipconfig command to view network information.
 You can open Restore Settings and set up your network card IP addresses as described in Step 7. - To restore from SSI files, select Local Disk.
 Click Browse and navigate to the SSI files.
 Note: You cannot restore from SSI files on a USB flash drive.
 However, you can restore from SSI files on a standard USB hard drive or SSD.

-7. If you are restoring from a backup in a vault and System Restore is not connected to a network, click Restore Settings.
+- 7. If you are restoring from a backup in a vault and System Restore is not connected to a network, click Restore Settings.
 In the Settings dialog box, configure a network connection for System Restore.
-See Set up a network connection for System Restore.

-Normally, System Restore connects to a network automatically.
-However, if DHCP is not configured on your network or network card drivers are not present, you must set up the connection.

-Note: This process does not configure networking for the restored system.
-You can configure networking for the restored system after you start it.

-- 8. To install or update device drivers, click Restore Settings.
+See Set up a network connection for System Restore. - Normally, System Restore connects to a network automatically.
+However, if DHCP is not configured on your network or network card drivers are not present, you must set up the connection. - Note: This process does not configure networking for the restored system.
+You can configure networking for the restored system after you start it. - 8.
+To install or update device drivers, click Restore Settings.
 In the Settings dialog box, install or update drivers on the All Devices tab.
-See Install or update device drivers. - Click Next.
+See Install or update device drivers.

+9. Click Next.

+If you are restoring from a vault where certificate pinning is enabled, System Restore checks the vault's TLS certificate.
+See Vault certificate validation and pinning.

+If the Select Protected System page appears, go to Step 2.
+Select the restore point.

+- 10. If a Vault Certificate Verification dialog box shows vault certificate information, review the certificate information and then do one of the following: - If you do not trust the vault certificate, click Decline.
+You can then select a different backup source or cancel the restore. - To connect to the vault and continue the restore, click Accept.
+Go to Step 2.
+Select the restore point.